nuts-foundation/nuts-workshops/mini-manuals/7-authentication.md

 Several means are supported.
 This manual will describe how to use the dummy means.
 The authentication result is used in the access token request for resources that require user context.
 The authentication result is in the form of a verifiable presentation.
-It contains enough information for the required logging.
+It contains enough information for the required logging (NEN7513).

 ## Resources